dbzhang800/QtOfficeOpenXml/README.md

+## Introduction

-Qt Office Open Xml is a library that can read and write simple .xlsx/.docx/.pptx files.
+Qt Office Open Xml is a library that can be used to read and write opc packages, such as .xlsx/.docx/.pptx files.
 It doesn't require Microsoft Office and can be used in any platform that Qt5 supported.

+### OPC (Open Packaging Conventions)

+More information for opc can be found in ISO/IEC 29500:2.

+### MCE (Markup Compatibility and Extensibility)

+More information for mce can be found in ISO/IEC 29500:3.

+key features of MCE?

+* Alternative Content Blocks [Done]
+* Ignorable and "must understand" namespaces [Done]
+* ProcessContents [Done]
+* Application-defined extension elements [Todo, wait for next version of ISO/IEC 29500?]
+* Namespace subsumption [Won't support, seems they will be dropped by next ISO/IEC 29500?]
+* ...

 ## Getting Started

 ### Building the module